-The above CSS for the table, the TH and TD cells can all be applied to the following table just by adding class="table1" to the table tag (if a TH cell follows it will apply that portion of the CSS file and the same for the TD cells).
+All the above CSS for the table, the TH and TD cells can all be applied to the following table just by adding class="table1" to the table tag (if a TH cell follows, it will apply that portion of the CSS file and the same for the TD cells).

 <tr><th> Item Name </th><th> Price</th></tr>